fullPage.js Best Alternatives

 • It’s a bit lighter than fullPage.js.
 17kb vs 37Kb of fullPage.js.
 However, as expected, this doesn’t come for free.
 See the cons below.

-• Comes with a “delay” option that might come on handy.
+• It comes with a “delay” option that might come in handy.

 Cons: